thehassanbilal/docker-setup/README.md

 ## Step 1: Create a Dockerfile

-The `Dockerfile` tells Docker how to build your application image.

-1. In the root directory of your NestJS project, create a file named `Dockerfile`.
+Create a `Dockerfile` in the root directory of your NestJS project with the following content:

-2. Copy and paste the following code into your `Dockerfile`.

-### Dockerfile

 ```Dockerfile
 # Step 1: Use the official Node.js runtime as a base image